-Lavender is one of the ‘go-to’ plants for a cottage garden style planting scheme but it has so many uses, from culinary to wellbeing so here’s my quick guide on what to buy and how to use it.
+Lavender is one of the ‘go-to’ plants for a cottage garden style planting scheme but it has so many uses, from culinary to wellbeing so here’s my quick guide on how to sow, grow and maintain your beautiful Lavender.

 Lavendula is the botanical name and they are easy to grow too which makes them ideal for any border.
 They look fab with roses and other perennials and shrubs.